TylerAuer/cheat-sheets-and-tutorials/notes-git.md

   2. Staging Area (AKA Index) - Queued up files, ready for the next commit which push them to the local git repository
   3. Git Local Repository - in a `/.git` folder holds all of the git files and histories
   4. Github External Repository
-- Branches - `master` is the default branch
+- **Branches** - `master` is the default branch
 - `HEAD` - Refers to the most recent commit in the current branch
+- **Fast-forward Merge** - Is a merge where the branch being merged was ahead **AND** no changes had been made of on the destination branch.
+In otherwords, branch off master, make 5 commits and then merge.
+Since the master did not have any changes after you split off your branch, then the branch's commits can just get put right onto the master branch.
+This "fast-forwards" the master branch.

 ## Commands Explained